Meet Julie Matthews, Certified Nutrition Consultant

-Julie Matthews, CNC & CNE is a globally respected nutrition expert, published researcher, accomplished author, and inspirational educator.
-Her guidance is backed by sixteen years of clinical experience and scientific research with complex neurological and physiological needs; particularly autism and related disorders.
+Julie Matthews is a Certified Nutrition Consultant and Educator, globally respected nutrition expert, published researcher, accomplished author, and inspirational educator.
+Her guidance is backed by over twenty years of clinical experience and scientific research with complex neurological and physiological needs; particularly autism and related disorders.

 Julie is a dynamic speaker that’s educated professionals at trainings for Integrative Medicine for Mental Health, Autism Research Institute/DAN!, Medical Academy of Pediatric Special Needs, and the MINDD International Forum in Australia.